 RockCreek Seafood & Spirits

-For nearly seven decades, Canlis dominates Seattle’s fine dining scene from its mid-century modern location perched above the surrounding landscape.
-The family-run restaurant is not only one of the most highly-acclaimed in Seattle, but the whole of Northwest in fact, with The New York Times and Gourmet Magazine singing it praise together with hundreds of inspired patrons.
+For nearly seven decades, Canlis has dominated Seattle’s fine dining scene from its mid-century modern location perched above the surrounding landscape.
+The family-run restaurant is not only one of the most highly-acclaimed in Seattle, but the whole of Northwest in fact, with The New York Times and Gourmet Magazine singing it praises together with hundreds of inspired patrons.
 While the rest of the city may celebrate a more laid-back vibe to dining, at Canlis, dinner is an occasion that you can’t overdress for.
-Lightly poached oysters and foie gras, rabbit and lamb, guinea hen and rib eye – each dish has been refined to absolute perfection, flavors as timeless as the place itself.
+Lightly poached oysters and foie gras, rabbit and lamb, guinea hen and rib-eye – each dish has been refined to absolute perfection, flavors as timeless as the place itself.